 - The 7th & 8th solutions were created with the intention of open sourcing the code to allow other developers to create their own IoT connected, Artficially Intelligent Assistant.
 These versions are both Windows console applications and allow you to create your own version of TASS using a webcam or a RealSense camera.
 You can find full source codes and both tutorials on our Github, click here to view the tutorial.

-TechBubble Technologies have over 4 years experience in Internet of Things & Artificial Intelligence/Machine Learning and over 13 years in hybrid web applications & content management systems, mobile & desktop applications, business administration systems.
-Our team has a vast range of experience in disruptive and non disruptive technologies, spanning over 13 years.
-We use these skills to create innovative systems that allow businesses to automate their world.
+Adam Milton-Barker has over 5 years experience in the Internet of Things & Artificial Intelligence/Machine Learning, and over 13 years in hybrid web applications & content management systems, mobile & desktop applications, business administration systems & social media marketing.
+Adam uses these skills to provide free information and services for those wanting to learn how to program.

-Proud members of the Intel® Software Innovators Program, Intel® IoT Alliance, Microsoft Bizspark and Microsoft Partners.
+Proud member of the Intel® Software Innovators Program, Intel® IoT Alliance, Microsoft Bizspark and Microsoft Partners.